-Introducing rich cards, the latest effort dealt by Google to serve their increasing mobile audience.
+Introducing rich cards, the latest effort made by Google to serve their increasingly mobile audience.
 Rich cards are like condensed search results, presented in carousels at the top of the page.
-Users can scroll left and right to view information, like “peanut butter cookie recipes.”
+Users can scroll left and right to view information like “peanut butter cookie recipes.”

-Google is starting off by showing rich cards for two categories, recipes and movies.
+Google is starting by showing rich cards for two categories: recipes and movies.
 Like rich snippets, rich cards display web content in a more visual, easy-on-the-eyes format than ever before.
 They also use schema.org structured markup data, just like rich snippets.
-Rich cards can be selected from different sites, or even from the same site.
+Rich cards can be selected from different sites or even from the same place.

 Rich cards could be a great way to increase awareness for your site.
-You’ll need the help of an SEO company like SEO Inc. to make sure your schema markup data is up to snuff.
+You’ll need the help of an SEO company like SEO Inc. to ensure your schema markup data is up to snuff.
 But first, some details about this new visual results format.

 What Do Google Rich Cards Look Like?